IAmJuniorB/PyMaths/README.md

     Union[int, float]: The result of dividing the dividend by the divisor, as a float

-    Returns a float of dividend divided by divisor.
 ---
 ### `division_int(dividend: Union[int, float], divisor: Union[int, float]) -> Union[int, float]`